Explore historic Oban by coach

-A trip to Oban isn't complete without taking our open-top bus tour which shows you everything that Oban has to offer accompanied by commentary from our knowledgeable drivers.
+A trip to Oban isn't complete without taking one of our open-top bus tours which show you everything that Oban has to offer accompanied by commentary from our knowledgeable drivers.

-Our tour operates from late May until late September and has regular departures daily throughout.
+Our tours operates from late May until late September and has regular departures daily throughout.